amaranth-lang/amaranth/docs/guide.rst

 Synchronous evaluation
 ======================

 Signals in synchronous :ref:`control domains <lang-domains>` change whenever the *active edge* (a 0-to-1 or 1-to-0 transition, configured when :ref:`creating the domain <lang-clockdomains>`) occurs on the clock of the synchronous domain.
-In addition, the signals in clock domains with an asynchronous reset change when such a reset is asserted.
+In addition, the signals in :ref:`clock domains <lang-clockdomains>` with an asynchronous reset change when such a reset is asserted.
 The final value of a synchronous signal is equal to its :ref:`initial value <lang-initial>` if the reset (of any type) is asserted, or to its current value updated by the :ref:`active assignments <lang-active>` in the :ref:`assignment order <lang-assignorder>` otherwise.
 Synchronous signals always hold state.

-..
-TODO: link to clock domains

 Consider the following code: